andrewdavidmackenzie/flow/README.md

 ![Mandlebrot set](docs/images/mandlebrot.png)

-- Docs: The [book](SUMMARY.md) covers defining flows, the runtime semantics, a programmer's guide, docs on tool command line options and how to use them, the `flowstdlib` library functions and flows, `flowrcli/flowrgui`'s context functions and more.
+- The [book](SUMMARY.md) covers defining flows, the runtime semantics, command line tool options and how to use them, the `flowstdlib` library functions and flows, `flowrcli/flowrgui`'s context functions and more.
 It is published online [here](https://mackenzie-serres.net/flow/docs/book_intro.html).

 ## What made me want to do it?
-You can read more about what made me want to do this project, based on ideas gathered over a few decades on and off (combined with looking for a "real" project to use to learn rust!) in the guide's [Inspirations for flow](docs/introduction/inspirations.md) section.
+You can read more about what made me want to do this project, based on ideas gathered over a few decades on and off (combined with looking for a "real" project to use to learn rust!) in the book's [Inspirations for flow](docs/introduction/inspirations.md) section.
 The core reason is: I wanted to know if I could do it and make it work, having stopped being a Software Engineer many years ago, based on rough ideas and intuition I had in my head (no real formal knowledge in this area or reading of books and papers -